Contents

 Assessment Reports

 In cooperation with the chair, an assessment coordinator is responsible for gathering and organizing data regarding student learning outcomes (SLO) in context with department and program goals.
-The assessment coordinator submits data using the WEAVE online system twice during the academic year: in the fall with an assessment plan for the upcoming year and in the summer with the data resulting from the implementation of that plan.
-The assessment coordinator should also keep faculty informed of progress and solicit data from representative courses as needed.
-Department chairs and the departmental assessment coordinators can access WEAVE through myBama.
+The assessment coordinator submits data using the WEAVE online system twice during the academic year:

 Emergency Preparedness and Academic Continuity